ahowe42/Uno/README.md

 - `--seed`: This is the seed for the `numpy` random number generator to be used.
 If not passed, a seed will be generated at the start of the experiment, based on the current time.
 - `--debug`: By default, the logging level is `info` or higher.
 Setting `--debug True` reduces it to `debug` or higher.

-Executing, for example `python3 ./Uno.py --sims 10 --player 'Ben Dover' --player 'Hugh Jass' --points False --seed 42 --debug True` will run an experiment of Ben and Hugh playing 10 games, not counting points.
+Executing, for example `python3 ./Uno.py --para True --sims 10 --player 'Ben Dover' --player 'Hugh Jass' --points False --seed 42 --debug True` will run an experiment of Ben and Hugh playing 10 games, not counting points.
 The PRNG starting seed will be set to 42, and extra debug logging will be output.

 A benefit of using a config file instead of command-line arguments is that the experimenter can define strategies & parameterizations for any of the players.
-Those player who don't have a defined strategy will have their randomly selected from all possibilities.
+Those players who don't have a defined strategy will have their randomly selected from all possibilities.

 ## Strategies
 The simulator has two major playing strategies, each with several parameterized variants.
 If any player does not have a strategy defined, it and it's parameters will be randomly selected from all possible combinations of strategies & parameterizations.